kmpf/uap/doc/source/how-to.rst

 ``download_human_gencode_release.yaml``
     Downloads the human Gencode main annotation v24 and a subset for long non-coding RNA genes.
-    This workflow only downloads files from the internetand and thus should work on any machine.
+    This workflow only downloads files from the internet and and thus should work on any machine.

 Let's have a look at the *Mycoplasma genitalium* example workflow by checking